-Last year I spoke to a guy named Shaun Attwood about making millions on the stock market and ploughing it all into a new career as a rave-organising ecstasy kingpin.
-One unfortunate side effect of selling drugs on a large scale, I discovered during our conversation, is that if the police find out about it, they're probably going to want to send you to jail.
+Last year I spoke to a guy named Shaun Attwood about making millions on the stock market and plunging it all into a new career as a rave-organizing ecstasy kingpin.
+One unfortunate side effect of selling drugs on a large scale, I discovered during our conversation, is that if the police find out about it, they're probably going to send you to jail.

-While serving time for his offences, Shaun saw or heard about numerous rapes of inmates by their fellow prisoners – a major problem that he claimed isn't getting nearly the amount of attention it should from prison authorities.
+While serving time for his offenses, Shaun saw or heard about numerous rapes of inmates by their fellow prisoners—a major problem that he claimed isn't getting nearly the amount of attention it should from prison authorities.
 However, he told me about a friend he made who believes it's his Christian duty to protect weaker inmates from being sexually abused, and has been stabbed and beaten to within an inch of his life for doing just that.

-T-Bone is a 6'5 ex-Marine who's become something of a legend in the west coast prison system for taking a one-man stand against rapists in American jails.
+T-Bone is a six feet five former Marine who's become something of a legend in the West Coast prison system for taking a one-man stand against rapists in American jails.
 He's currently serving time for robbery (he maintains his innocence), so I sent him some questions about his anti-rape crusade and the issues of sexual assault in American prisons.

 T-Bone: It was in 1986, when I saw a young kid of 18 being pushed around for food and being told to smuggle crystal meth and heroin into prison inside his butt.
 When the kid brought the dope in, the two guys who'd made him do it both got high and raped the kid, which made me decide to take action.

 How common is rape in American prisons?
 As prevalent as TV and movies would have you believe?